Crepes with ricotta and ham

 |Castello del Terriccio

-A lovely estate on the Tuscan coast, Castello del Terriccio had been the “feud” of Gian Annibale Rossi di Medelana, who passed away in November 2019.
-Since then this vast estate...
+A lovely estate on the Tuscan coast, Castello del Terriccio had been the “fiefdom” of Gian Annibale Rossi di Medelana, who passed away in November 2019.
+Since then this vast estate (over...